dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 There are three ways to proceed:

 1. [Install a valid certificate on the server](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).
-Note that this is an involved process and requires a obtaining a certificate and ensuring it is signed by an authority trusted by the client.
+Note that this is an involved process and requires obtaining a certificate and ensuring it is signed by an authority trusted by the client.
 2. If the server has a certificate, but it is not trusted by the client, then `TrustServerCertificate=True` to allow bypassing the normal trust mechanims.
 3. Explicitly add `Encrypt=False` to the connection string.